redwritingcode/railsgirslnext2016/README.md

 Today, I will code Sinatra in Ruby.

 # My awesome Sinatra app!
-## This app is like the RailsGirls Ideas app, but using Sinatra instead of Rails!
+## This app is like the RailsGirls Ideas app,
+> but using Sinatra instead of Rails!

+* by redwritingcode